HGA-M Superheated Steam/Air Mixture Generator

-Steam temperature and the relative mass of moisture in steam-air mixture (specific humidity) depends on water valve setting and air inflow setting.
-This unique device can give more than 40% specific humidity at temperatures greater than 100°C(compare with a specific humidity of less than 3% in fully saturated air at room temperature i.e. air with RH=100%).
+Steam temperature and the relative mass of moisture in the steam-air mixture (specific humidity) depend on the water valve setting and air inflow setting.
+This unique device can give more than 40% specific humidity at temperatures greater than 100°C(compared with a specific humidity of less than 3% in fully saturated air at room temperature, i.e., air with RH=100%).

-(Full power of 1 kW): Air 1.45 CFM (inlet at ~30C) and water 330ml in 45 mins (inlet ~30C) yields steam-air temperature of about 350°C. Air 1.4CFM (inlet at ~30C) and water 200ml in 20 mins (inlet ~30C) yields steam-air temperature of about 250°C. Air 1.8CFM (inlet at ~30C) and water 200ml in 20 mins (inlet ~30C) yields steam-air temperature of about 150°C. The values above should be considered as approximate.
-Your results may vary with unit and the type of use.
-The unit come with a manual which has comprehensive valve setting data (manual available only with purchase).
+(Full power of 1 kW): Air 1.45 CFM (inlet at ~30C) and water 330ml in 45 mins (inlet ~30C) yield steam-air temperature of about 350°C. Air 1.4CFM (inlet at ~30C) and water 200ml in 20 mins (inlet at ~30C) yield a steam-air temperature of about 250°C. Air 1.8CFM (inlet at ~30C) and water 200ml in 20 mins (inlet at ~30C) yield a steam-air temperature of about 150°C. The values above should be considered approximate.
+Your results may vary with the Unit and the type of use.
+The Unit has a manual with comprehensive valve setting data (manual available only with purchase).

-Safety precautions must be taken when dealing with hot gasses.
-Please write MHI for a free manuscript on superheated steam or refer to any standard book on steam thermodynamics.
+Safety precautions must be taken when dealing with hot gases.
 The stand option is highly recommended.
-The stand option comes with a thermocouple which can be positioned by the user to measure the steam temperature at a location of choice.
+The stand option comes with a thermocouple that the user can position to measure the steam temperature at a location of choice.
+Please write MHI for superheated steam information or refer to any standard book on steam thermodynamics.

 DO NOT USE WITH COMBUSTIBLE LIQUIDS.
-DANGER OF SUPER-HEATED STEAM SHOULD BE WELL UNDERSTOOD.
-PLEASE USE GLOVES, GLASSES AND HARD HAT.
-PROTECTIVE CLOTHING REQUIRED.
+THE DANGER OF SUPERHEATED STEAM SHOULD BE WELL UNDERSTOOD.
+PLEASE WEAR GLOVES, GLASSES, AND A HARD HAT.
+PROTECTIVE CLOTHING IS REQUIRED.
 STEAM CAN PENETRATE CLOTHES.
 Patents applied and pending.

-Q: When do you dry with steam instead of drying with hot air?
+Q: When do you dry with steam instead of hot air?

-A: There are many benefits to using steam but the main one is the availability of a gas with a lot of stored enthalpy at a lower temperature than corresponding dry air with the same enthalpy.
-So if you were interested in drying paper which has an ignition temperature of say 450°F, then the use of superheated steam at a much lower temperature may produce the same drying efficiency as hot air at a high-temperature which could be in excess of the paper ignition temperature.
+A: Above the inversion temperature of ~200°C, drying with steam is fast r.
+There are many benefits to using steam, but the main one is the availability of a gas with a lot of stored enthalpy at a lower temperature than corresponding dry air with the same enthal y.
+So if you were interested in drying paper with an ignition temperature of, say, 450°F, then using superheated steam at a much lower temperature may produce the same drying efficiency as hot air at a high temperature which could be more than the paper ignition temperature.